-I don’t know if I wasn’t particularly good at spotting poison ivy, or if I was just so tired I didn’t see it, or if the poison ivy was camouflaged by other plants.
+I don’t know if I wasn’t particularly good at spotting poison ivy, or if I was just so tired I didn’t see it.
+Or maybe the surrounding plants camouflaged the poison ivy.

 Whatever the case, I didn’t see any poison ivy in my chosen spot.
-But I must have sat right in the middle of a big patch because a few days later, I had the worst reaction to poison ivy (or just about anything) I have ever had in my life.
+But I must have sat right in the middle of a big patch because a few days later, I had the worst reaction to poison ivy (or anything) I have ever experienced in my life.

 Let’s all get a clear idea of what poison ivy looks like.

 I developed red, puffy blisters all over my legs.
-I promise I tried not to scratch them, but I must have done so anyhow because they started to spread everywhere, and soon I had huge poison ivy welts running up and down my legs, on my stomach and arms.
+And I promise I tried not to scratch them, but I must have done so anyhow.
+They started to spread everywhere, and soon I had huge poison ivy welts running up and down my legs, on my stomach and arms.
 The allergic reaction eventually made it onto my face and into one of my eyes.

-It was the end of the summer.
-It was hot and humid.
-It was absolutely miserable.
+It was the end of the summer, and it was hot and humid.
+I was absolutely miserable.

 Luckily, camp had ended at this time, and I was staying at the home of my boyfriend’s (now husband’s) parents for a week until I went back to college.

 I was so sick and and miserable from my allergic reaction that I don’t remember a lot from the week of “The Allergic Reaction from Hell”.
-I do, however, vividly remember sitting on the floor in the bathroom with John (then boyfriend, now husband) rubbing my blistered poison ivy legs with medicated cream because I was too miserable and loopy to do it myself.
+But I do vividly remember sitting on the floor in the bathroom with John (then boyfriend, now husband) rubbing my blistered poison ivy legs with medicated cream because I was too miserable and loopy to do it myself.